 Membership is available to individuals and costs ¥4,400 for a year.
 You can take guests, so if you have a couple of friends it’s cheap to split (we’ve also been reliably informed that Costco staff have foreigner-blindness, so borrowing a fellow foreigner’s card is rarely ever a problem).
 If you really want to stock up, but can’t get there, check out the delivery options below!

-Multiple locations outside of Tokyo including Kawasaki, Machida and Iruma.
+Multiple locations including Kawasaki, Machida and Iruma.

 Yamaya: Best for booze